 You recognise that by providing inaccurate or incomplete information in your application that you will be regarded as attempting to gain, or gaining, a financial advantage dishonestly and as such will be liable to criminal prosecution for fraud under the Fraud Act 2006.

-If you are an existing AIB customer, you can apply online here.
+If you are an existing AIB customer and have not already availed of a Bounce Back Loan, you can apply online.
 Alternatively contact your Relationship Manager in the normal way or speak to one of our Customer Service Team on 0345 6005 204.
-Lines are open Monday-Friday 9.00am-5.00pm (excluding Bank holidays).
-Please note that we are experiencing extremely high call volumes so you may have to wait longer than usual to speak to us.
+Lines are open Monday-Friday 09:00-17:00 (excluding Bank holidays).

 You must be an existing customer of the bank to apply for a Bounce Back Loan.
+If you are seeking a BBL Top-Up please see below.
 If you only hold a Personal Current Account with us we will not insist on you opening a Business Account in order to avail of a Bounce Back loan.
 If you decide to switch your current account to another Bank you won’t have to close your loan but you will continue to be liable for any repayments to clear it per your contract.